 Kerry Bishé currently stars on the AMC series Halt and Catch Fire, which will return for its fourth season.
 She will next be seen as a recurring character in the third season of the Netflix series Narcos.
 Most recently, Bishé guest-starred on the hit Showtime series Billions, opposite Damian Lewis.
 She appeared in the Academy Award-winning film Argo, directed by and starring Ben Affleck, for which she won a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.

-Bishé frequently appears in the films of Ed Burns, including The Fitzgerald Family Christmas, Newlyweds, and Nice Guy Johnny.
-She also starred in Kevin Smith’s critically acclaimed independent film, Red State.
-Other film credits include Sex in the City: The Movie, Grand Piano, Max Rose, Goodbye World, Blue Highway, Meskada, Iceland, and Turkey Bowl.
+She has frequently appeared in the films of Ed Burns, including The Fitzgerald Family Christmas, Newlyweds and Nice Guy Johnny.
+Bishé also starred in Kevin Smith’s critically acclaimed independent film Red State and in Sex and the City: The Movie, Grand Piano, Max Rose, Goodbye World, Blue Highway, Meskada, Iceland and Turkey Bowl.

-Bishé made her Broadway debut as Clara in Roundabout Theatre Company’s production of Pygmalion and played the title role in the highly publicized one-woman play, My Name is Rachel Corrie, directed by Alan Rickman.
-This August, she will be seen in the upcoming Williamstown Theater Festival production of An American Daughter.
+Bishé made her Broadway debut as Clara in the Roundabout Theater’s production of Pygmalion and played the title role in the highly publicized one-woman play My Name Is Rachel Corrie, directed by Alan Rickman.

 Bishé is a graduate of Northwestern University.